 Oklahoma City, OK based photographic-artist Trayson Conner

-I think of my life as a story.
-I think about how that story is unfolding and how people will look at it later, through my photography.
-I want my photos – everything from lighthouses and seascapes to mountains and doorways – to tell my story and to tell it creatively.
+I think of my life as a journey.
+I think about how that journey is unfolding and how people will look at it later, through my photography.
+I want my photos – everything from lighthouses and seascapes to mountains and moose – to tell my story and to tell it creatively.
 I don’t draw or paint, but the day I picked up a camera, I suddenly realized I had found my artistic outlet and, like any art form, my photography – my art – is extremely personal.
 When I look at my photos, I reminisce, reliving the experience of each one.
-I hope others will “live” through my photographs as well.
-While it’s true that everyone won’t like everything I have to offer, I believe everyone will like something.
+I hope others will “live” through my photographs and join me on my journey as well.

 I began my career by shooting pictures of bands and musicians.
 As others showed an interest and enthusiasm for my photos, I expanded what began as a hobby and started taking my camera with me everywhere I went.
-This particular exhibit is mostly a “travel collection,” consisting of images from Florida to Washington State.
 All photos were shot in digital format.
-My favorite lens is a 70-200mm f/2.8 zoom – faster and more versatile than my other lenses.
 I shoot only in color, but create prints in both color and black and white.
 I strive for a “timeless” image – a classic look – and whether a photo is in color or black and white often makes a dramatic difference in the impression it creates.
 I also edit some of my work into my "Art Series" images.
 They are creatively edited for color, design and texture.
 The bright colors and fun styles are sure to brighten any room.